Buckminster Fuller Envisioned a Utopian Future for Humanity… A Tribute to a True Visionary Leader

 Visualizations can directly impact decision making, allowing people to understand global issues.
 Hot topics such as climate change issues can come to life in a genuine way.

-For additional inspiration on how you can adopt a “Fuller” cosmic and world view inside a Planetarium Dome, be sure to visit Pacific Domes Gallery.
+For additional inspiration on how you can adopt a “Fuller” cosmic and world view inside a Planetarium Dome, be sure to visit Pacific Domes Planetarium Gallery.